Kotlin/kotlinx.coroutines/docs/topics/coroutine-context-and-dispatchers.md

 1. When a different scope is explicitly specified when launching a coroutine (for example, `GlobalScope.launch`), then it does not inherit a `Job` from the parent scope.
-2. When a different `Job` object is passed as the context for the new coroutine (as show in the example below), then it overrides the `Job` of the parent scope.
+2. When a different `Job` object is passed as the context for the new coroutine (as shown in the example below), then it overrides the `Job` of the parent scope.

 In both cases, the launched coroutine is not tied to the scope it was launched from and operates independently.